VMU Now and Before

 VMU is a member of the most important European associations and international organisations of higher education and research, such as the European University Association, the European Association for International Education, the Baltic Sea Region University Network and the Association for the Advancement of Baltic Studies.
 University faculties also communicate with international organizations and are granted memberships in them.

-The university has also signed bilateral exchange agreements with 83 universities in 29 countries in Europe, Asia, South and North America.
+The university has also signed over 120 bilateral collaborative agreements with universities in 40 countries in Europe, Asia, South and North America.
 VMU frequently holds various international summer schools.

 Vytautas Magnus University, re-established under the joint effort of Lithuanian and the Diaspora scientists two decades ago, is striving to become an academic centre for all Lithuanians in the world.
 The university project Lithuanian Diaspora Academy unites the Lithuanian Diaspora, fosters cooperation among Lithuanian emigrants and local Lithuanian scientists and students in academic projects, and attracts everyone who is interested in Lithuania and its culture.
 Learn more